daschr/logsqlite/README.md

 # LogSQlite
 Logging driver plugin for fast querying on huge logs.

-Ever had to query container logs containing thousands of lines using `docker logs --since <date> --until <data> <your container>` and experienced it's ridiculously slow seek time?<br>
+Ever had to query container logs containing thousands of lines using `docker logs --since <date> --until <data> <your container>` and experienced it's ridiculously long seek time?<br>
 But you don't want to setup a whole log management platform?

 *Then you may use this plugin!*